samuelmr/nordpool-ifttt/README.md

   Currently the active areas are BERGEN, DK1, DK2, EE, ELE, FRE, KR.SAND, KT, LT, LV, MOLDE, OSLO, SE, SE1, SE2, SE3, SE4, SYS, TR.HEIM and TROMSØ
 - `currency`: Choose either `DKK`, `EUR`, `NOK` or `SEK`
+- `currencySubUnit`: Name of 1/100 of your currency, e.g. `cents` for 'EUR' or `öre` for 'SEK'
 - `highTreshold`: Set the price limit above which you want the high price event to be triggered.
-(Price is for MWh in your selected `currency`.
-For example the value 60 means 6 snt/KWh if your `currency` is `EUR`.)
+(Price is the price of a kWh in 1/100 of your selected `currency`.
+For example the value 6 means 6 cents/kWh if your `currency` is `EUR`.)
-- `lowTreshold`: Set the price limit above which you want the high price event to be triggered.
+- `lowTreshold`: Set the price limit above which you want the low price event to be triggered.
 - `maxHighHours`: If you use IFTTT to turn off heating when the energy price is high, you may want to limit the time your heating is off.
 If you set the